 An MVP is a “product development” phase in which you test whether the core functionality of your product can satisfy the market demand by interacting with real users.

-Translation: An MVP (or the “earliest testable/usable/lovable product,” as the illustrator of this picture prefers to call it) is about offering the earliest version of a product that can satisfy users’ needs and iteratively working your way up to something great.
+Translation: An MVP (or the “earliest testable/usable/lovable product,” as Henrik prefers to call it) is about offering the earliest version of a product that can satisfy users’ needs and iteratively working your way up to something great.

 In Spotify’s case, here’s how the metaphorical skateboard looked like:

 This MVP was designed to test the idea of streaming music and its performance with consumer technology.